Kayli/logspub/psychology.md

 - letting go of fantasies (forms of denial) that
   - some things can be fixed
   - there is always hope for change

+## self-sabotage

+- abandonment of piece of ourselves that knows it is important for a vitality

+- examples of abandonment
+  - need for comfort
+  - need for authenticity
+  - survival needs to be met

+- signs
+  - resisting tension in our bodies
+  - distracting ourselves by venting, alcohol, eating unhealthily

+## relationships [19]

+- 3 levels of interaction
+  - informational
+  - personal
+  - relational: true intimacy

+- avoidant personality
+  - regular avoidance
+    - situationally appropriate
+    - avoiding people you don't like
+    - avoiding people you don't want relationships with
+    - avoiding because you going through difficult times
+  - attachment avoidance
+    - because you fell in love with them
+    - you see a future with them
+    - but you don't want to commit to them forever
+    - so its intimacy triggering your alarm bells

+- boundaries
+  - in order to enforce a boundary it has to be in your control
+  - is a decision about your own behavior
+  - in contrast with expectations, when its about their behavior

 ## iq